 Ideally, work efficiency should increase when you have no work gossips to distract you, however, social interactions help alleviate feelings of loneliness and increase feelings of togetherness, cohesiveness and team efficiency.
 So it’s important to keep in touch with our team while working.
-During breaks and lunchtime, chit chat with your colleagues.
+During breaks and lunchtime, chit-chat with your colleagues.
 You feel a little better when you know that everyone is experiencing the same things that you are.
-Knowing that you are not alone at this, it would help you face this pandemic.
+Knowing that you are not alone in this, would help you face this pandemic.

 4. Switch off all the distraction

 Harmless social media notifications at the office become deadly productivity and efficiency killers during work from home.
-Turn off all the social media notifications, news channels of both laptop and mobiles.
-These distractions would simply delay the work needed to be done, that would drastically reduce your efficiency and may cost your job.
+Turn off all the social media notifications, and news channels on both laptops and mobiles.
+These distractions would simply delay the work needed to be done, which would drastically reduce your efficiency and may cost you your job.